-Here at Sigstr, we break down an email signature design into two components: Signatures & Campaigns (as you can see to the right).
+Here at Sigstr, we break down an email signature design into two components: Signatures & Campaigns.
 We have a nerdy passion for email signatures and creatively using them as a new digital marketing channel.
 We also have a nerdy passion for Game of Thrones - so we decided to put together an email signature design for our five favorite (and least favorite) characters from season six.

 FAIR WARNING: SPOILERS AHEAD.